Homicide unit investigating after male found dead in vehicle in Toronto's west end | CBC News

 The homicide unit is investigating after a man was found dead in a vehicle in the city's west end Sunday evening.

-The Toronto police homicide unit is investigating after a male was found dead in a vehicle in the city's west end Sunday evening.
+The Toronto police homicide unit is investigating after a man was found dead in a vehicle in the city's west end Sunday evening.

 Police were called to a plaza in the area of Kipling Avenue and Steeles Avenue West at approximately 7:30 p.m.

-Officers arrived to find a male victim in a vehicle without vital signs.
+Officers arrived to find a male victim in his 20s in a vehicle without vital signs.
 He was pronounced dead.

 By 10:30 p.m., police said homicide investigators had taken over the case.